Prevent and Radicalisation

 The Counter Terrorism and Security Act 2015 placed a duty on specific authorities (local authorities, police, education, health and prisons) to have ‘due regard to the need to prevent people from being drawn into terrorism’ and to address this with a proportionate response.
 Having said that, it is important to remember that safeguarding is everyone’s business and therefore agencies outside of this list should also be aware of the risks of radicalisation and what to do if they are concerned about someone.

-The Prevent strategy, 2011 is one element of the UK’s national counter-terrorism strategy.
-It has three key objectives:
+The Prevent Duty Guidance 2023 is one element of the UK’s national counter-terrorism strategy.
+Prevent has three key objectives:

 What support is available?

-Anyone can make a Prevent referral if they have concerns that someone is at risk of radicalisation.
+Anyone can make a Prevent Referral if they have concerns that someone is at risk of radicalisation.
+An electronic form is also available to complete on the Wiltshire Police website.
 A referral is made to the local Counter Terrorism Police who will gather information to look at the context surrounding concerning behaviour changes and decide on the most appropriate course of action.
 In most cases, referrals are signposted to other services, but if it is recognised that there is an ideology present, capability or intent to act then they may be put forward for support from Channel.

 What is Channel?

 Channel is a multi-agency panel consisting of professionals from services in contact with the individual of concern.
 This will include a chair from the local authority and a Prevent police representative.
 Participation in Channel is voluntary and confidential, and for children and adults.
 If consent is obtained, the panel look at risk and protective factors and how support can be provided to build resilience and divert the person away from being drawn into terrorism.
 Progress is monitored monthly and when it is agreed the individual has no further terrorism related concerns, they will leave the programme.
-Six and 12 month reviews are carried out following Channel closure to review progress.
+Following a Channel case closure, 6 and 12 month reviews are carried out to review progress.
+An update in the Channel Duty Guidance 2023 means that these review timescales can now be extended as necessary.

 Support is provided via Channel from services including, but not limited to: